Azure/iot-identity-service/docs/README.md

 The IoT Identity Service package provides provisioning and cryptographic services for Azure IoT devices.
 This includes both regular Azure IoT devices and Azure IoT Edge devices.

-The package is made up of three services:
+The package is made up of these services:

 - [Identity Service](identity-service.md)